Ajayman/learn-today/README.md

 # dom manipulation (2019/6/19)
    - get dom element's property using class name or tag name      https://www.w3schools.com/js/js_htmldom.asp
    - accessed the list of same named class using document.getElementsByClassName("ClassName");

+#collaborator for other git account(2019/6/25)
+   - setting and collaborator and search name and collaborate